-Table 7 Robustness Check.
+Table 7: Robustness check.

 This table reports the GMM estimation result of the robustness check.
-The variable $\Delta CashHoldings$ is the difference in cash between year t and year t-1 divided by total assets.
-The variable CashFlow is earnings before extraordinary items and depreciation divided by total assets, which equals the sum of net profit and depreciation. $Sqr_Cashflow$ is the square of CashFlow in year t.
+The variable $\triangle CashHoldings$ is the difference in cash between year t and year t-1 divided by total assets.
+The variable CashFlow is earnings before extraordinary items and depreciation divided by total assets, which equals the sum of net profit and depreciation.Sqr\Cashflow is the square of CashFlow in year t.
 Size is the natural log of total assets, Expenditure is capital expenditures divided by total assets.
-NCWC is net non-cash working capital (working capital minus cash) divided by total assets, and Δ NCWC is the difference of NCWC between year t and t-1.
-ShortDebt is shortterm debt divided by total assets.
-Q is the sum of the market value of equity and total book assets minus the book value of equity divided by the book value of total assets, L.CashFlow, L.Expenditure, and L. Δ NCWC are the one-period lag variable of CashFlow, Expenditure, and Δ NCWC respectively. p < 0.1, p < 0.05, p < 0.01
+NCWC is net non-cash working capital (working capital minus cash) divided by total assets, and $\triangle NCWC$ is the difference of NCWC between year t and t-1.ShortDebt is short-term debt divided by total assets.
+Q is the sum of the market value of equity and total book assets minus the book value of equity divided by the book value of total assets, L.CashFlow, L.Expenditure, and L. $\triangle NCWC$ are the one-period lag variable of CashFlow, Expenditure, and $\triangle NCWC$ respectively. \ p < 0.1, \\ p < 0.05, \\\ p < 0.01